 Note that anything specified via the command line can also be specified in an XML recipe file, with the command line taking precedence when specified both ways.
 Kiwi comes with a standard recipe for accelerating scientific computing.
 You can modify this to get SystemC output or for privately developed flows based on Kiwi.

 Kiwi defines the terms WD, RTL_SIM and FP to define three, so-called, execution environments.

 The Kiwi.HardwareEntryPoint attribute

 can be attached to one or more static methods in the input program.
+These denote so-called `client' methods.
 The control-flow graph beneath such

 methods is converted to hardware.
 The command line